erickbytes/lofipython/content/blog/adding-city-name-autocomplete-to-a-django-form-with-jquery-+-ajax.rst

 **Add Auto-complete TextInput() to forms.py**

-The key item here is the "id" attribute, here named "search-input".
+The key item here is the "id" attribute, named "search-input".
 This id will tell jQuery for which form element to render the autocomplete view.

 .. code-block:: python